monadplus/monadplus.github.io/about/index.md

 About my home office:
 - I have been working remotely for over 6 years.
 - I usually work from home for better productivity.
-You can find my current setup below.
-- My laptop, a Thinkpad p14s, is always ready for any activity outside my home.
+- My laptop (Thinkpad p14s) is always ready for any activity outside my home.

 ![desktop](/assets/images/desktop.jpg)

-[^1]: Private, for security reasons
+[^1]: Private - for security reasons